XanD0K/unit-converter/README.md

   - [data_models.py](unit_converter/data_models.py): defines all classes used in the program with all logic responsible for validate those classes' attributes.
   - [utils.py](unit_converter/utils.py): contains all helper functions.

 - [project.py](project.py): core file of the program, containing the logic to handle CLI approach, for users that want to use the program through command-line arguments, as well as the logic for an interactive approach.
 It also contains all files that handles all actions available in the program
 - [test_project.py](test_project.py): tests all functions in `project.py` file
 - [requirements.txt](requirements.txt): empty as only standard libraries are used
+---

 ## Design Choices
 - I used JSON files to manage all data kept the program simple and fast, reducing external dependencies and allowing simplicity on data manipulation.
 I chose that approach instead of hard-coding in other `.py` files or using databases.
-- I chose a modular structure over a single file to improve readability (previous version had `project.py` with over 1000 lines), and to better handle multiple approaches, removing repetitions.
+- I chose a modular structure over a single file to improve readability (previous version had `project.py` with over 1000 lines), and to better handle multiple approaches (interactive, API and CLI), removing repetitions.
 - Besides the interactive mode, which was the first approach that I developed, I also wanted to allow users to access the program through command-line arguments and through API.
 I decided to keep all three access modes on my final version of the program, giving flexibility and improving UX.
 - I created `DataStore` class to globally access all data from those JSON files, instead of manually declaring and accessing them on each file.
 It kept code cleaner, and improved readability and maintainability.
 - I created multiple classes (located in `data_models.py`) to store data and values related to each action.
 It allowed to centralize all validation logic for each of those values, keeping all other files cleaner with their specific logic.
 - I created a unique logic for time conversion, segregated from the default conversion logic, because I wanted to allow multiple input formats.
 Despite that, I kept all under the same "convert" command so that it doesn't get too segregated, allowing users to focus on which command they want to use, without getting overcomplicated.
 - In API mode, all actions return the output message, without displaying it!
 It means that when a class method is called, the action is triggered, but is up to the users to decide if they want to print it.
 By assigning that method call to a variable, they can also decide where they want to print that message.
+---

 ## Development Docs
 - [CHANGELOG.md](CHANGELOG.md): Versions and Updates
 - [DEVLOG.md](DEVLOG.md): Development Process
 - [TODO.md](TODO.md): Features and Goals
+---

 ## Contributing